NL33/electron-git/z-next.md

 # other features
 - delete notes
 - search notes
+- add some kind of backup system on the computer--in case the database is accidentally deleted (for example, by a flawed update)
+- if dexie structure is: noteInfo, yearInfo, and monthInfo: then if you delete a note, it's possible that there could be no more notes in the year or month.
+So, you'd want to remove the year and month from the yearInfo and monthInfo, respectively.
+Possibly: do the deletion at the point of user trying to load notes from that time and nothing showing up.
+Only THEN delete.
 - choose a note at random to display when window opens
 - basic markup:one star for italics. two stars for bold on entry
 - edit note